ashwinreddy/blog/_notes/Public/Habit.md

 feed: hide
 ---

 A habit is an action an organism has learned to repeat to achieve some end.
+It's a [[Technology]], of a kind.

 In _Atomic Habits_, James Clear argues that